 Ngong is getting hotter, and it is not just about global warming, although that makes it more livable.
-It has more to do with the changes being experienced here that are very unique.
+It has more to do with the changes being experienced here that is very unique.

 Running in Ngong

 For a start, I love running in the mornings, and to jazz it up, I like taking a new route every day.
-I am not anywhere the fitness of Kipchoge, so dont get any ideas.
-But , I try run at least twice a week, for anywhere from 7 kms to 20 kms.
+I am not anywhere the fitness of Kipchoge, so don’t get any ideas.
+But, I try to run at least twice a week, for anywhere from 7 Km to 20 Km.
 And so far, it has been a blast!.
 For the last few weeks, I have ran a different direction, different roads, and experienced the beauty of Ngong sunrises.
-Apart from the predestine fresh air, nicely even , well maintained roads to run, few to no cars on the road and the frequent encounters with professional athletes on their daily runs the diversity of the terrain is what I enjoy most.
+Apart from the predestine fresh air, nicely even, well-maintained roads to run, few to no cars on the road, and the frequent encounters with professional athletes on their daily runs the diversity of the terrain is what I enjoy most.
 From flat stretches, gentle descents to steep climbs, Ngong has it all.
 Trust me, it brings out the best in any runner.
 Fancy how I found myself in Kiserian this Tuesday when I took a winding road, with my GPS intentionally off.
-I ended up walking about 10 Kms back because I was spent after 12 kms of super diverse terrain.
+I ended up walking about 10 Kms back because I was spent after 12 km of super-diverse terrain.

 I love the greenery of Ngong.
 I would guess it has one of the highest trees to people ratios anywhere .
 Every direction you look, except when you are in the Ngong CBD, it is blissfully green.
 And it is not just in the rainy seasons, it is all year round.
 I hear it used to be greener than this by the way.
 Maybe that’s why the air is always fresh and clean.